 Cycle EXIF, Look of Luxe: Brancale Dynamic II Cycling Shoes

 Bicycling Magazine: First Look: The Brancale Dynamic II

 Link to video.

 "Brancale calls the color Cognac, a rich brown that has only improved with a year's use.
 I like it.
 It recalls deep chairs, cold nights, a small glass of something good.
 My other cycling gloves don't do that."

-Bicycling Magazine, September 2015: Brancale Leather Cycling Gloves
+Bicycling Magazine: Brancale Leather Cycling Gloves

 by Bill Strickland